Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/README.md

 The state of the function can be stored within a variable after the function returns by nesting the function call beneath a "New" command, and assigning the value returned by the new command to a variable.

-The In command will take the stored state of a function and execute all of the commands following it within the stored state.
+The In command will take the stored state of a function and merge the the global variables and function definitions in it with the local state.
 For this reason,
 the In command should always be nested inside another command.
-The In command will also return a value if the Return command is used within it.
+The In command will also return a value if the Retrieve command is used within it.

 For example:

     Define: foo

+    	Global

     		x: At: Arguments, 1
     		y: 10
+    		z: 0

     my foo: New: foo: 5

     Scope { In: my foo }
     	z: Add: x, y

-    Log Line: In { my foo } Return: z
+    Log Line: Scope: In { my foo } Retrieve: z

 will print "15" to the console.